 What is a High Achiever?

 The High Achievers Academy has specially tailored activities and opportunities designed to enhance personal development and enable academic students to reach their true potential.
-Whether studying A-Levels or BTEC courses, this programme provides the opportunity to interact and socialise with talented students from other disciplines.
+Whether studying A Levels or BTEC courses, this programme provides the opportunity to interact and socialise with talented students from other disciplines.

 We will also introduce you to the idea of Oxford and Cambridge universities through conferences and visits, as well as prepare you for writing personal statements, volunteering, fundraising and help explore work experience opportunities.

-In the second year, focus shifts to preparation and planning for leaving college and entering university or the workplace.
+In your second year, the focus shifts to preparation and planning for leaving college and entering university or the workplace.
 For those applying to university the first term is based around the completion of UCAS applications.
 Personal statements are drafted, edited and attached to your UCAS application online.
 This is a very important process as the personal statement is the basis for your application to study at university, considered alongside academic references from your lecturers at College.
 The universities will then make an offer reflecting the grades (or numbers of points) that the university course requires.

 For students not applying to university – perhaps to take a gap year, take additional qualifications at College, or go into an apprenticeship – there will be opportunities to discuss volunteering, preparing for interviews and writing a covering statement for job applications.
 The second term continues preparing for university and job interviews.
 We work through applications for student finance and discuss budgeting: a must for any student or first time worker!
-Using real life situations, such as weekly shopping, sessions develop skills to support you in your financial future.
+Using real life situations, sessions develop skills to support you in your financial future.